CEED/libCEED/examples/fluids/README.md

   - `0`

 * - `-output_freq`
-  - Frequency of output, in number of steps
+  - Frequency of output, in number of steps. `0` results in no output
   - `10`

 * - `-continue`